jomendez/hybrid-mobile-screenshot-automation-tool/README.md

 Use this tool to automate the process of create stardar screenshots (portrail and landscape) ready to upload to the Android and/or Applestore.

+**This tool is in active development and beta version.
+If something seems off, create an issue!**

 Available for Mac and Windows

 This command-line tool is specially useful to automatize the tedious process of taking screenshot of your hybird application specially when you support multiples language.